CmdrDats/space-engineers-modding-cookbook/README.md

 - General Do's and Don'ts for IGS
 - Setting the update speed
 - Hello World
+- Publish and update project to Steam Workshop
 - Project setup with external editor (Visual Studio)
 - Find specific block types on a grid
 - Turn blocks on or off on a timer